- Leave Management

 Paternity leave in the UK - statutory entitlement

 The law states that parents are statutorily entitled to one or two consecutive weeks of maternity, paternity, or a combination of maternity and paternity leave taken together.
 The statutory entitlement does not apply before your baby's birth and officially begins on the day the baby is born.
-The statutory entitlement can even apply to an agreed-upon number of days after the expected week of childbirth, which comes in handy if you go past your due date or you're adopting.
+The statutory entitlement can even apply to an agreed-upon number of days after the expected week of childbirth.
+This comes in handy if you go past your due date or you're adopting.

 The parental leave must be complete within 56 days of the birth or due date should the baby come early.
 You can share up to fifty weeks of leave and thirty-seven weeks of pay with your partner.
 Shared parental leave is paid for only thirty-seven weeks, with the remaining thirteen weeks being unpaid.